nick1627/Script/README.md

 # Script
-This is my KSP kOS code repository.
-It's not particularly amazing... yet.
+This is my kOS code repository for Kerbal Space Program.